MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 ### Azure Logic Apps

-Similar to Azure Functions, there are built-in triggers for event-driven processing, however, instead of deploying application code Logic Apps can be composed using a graphical user interface which supports blocks like conditionals, loops, and other constructs.
+Similar to Azure Functions, there are built-in triggers for event-driven processing, however, instead of deploying application code Logic Apps can be composed using a graphical user interface, which supports blocks like conditionals, loops, and other constructs.

 There are multiple [deployment modes](/azure/logic-apps/single-tenant-overview-compare) available. *Standard* is recommended to ensure a single tenant deployment and mitigate noisy neighbor scenarios.
 It uses the containerized single-tenant Azure Logic Apps runtime based on Azure Functions.
 In this mode, the logic app can have multiple stateful and stateless workflows.
 Be aware of the upper configuration limits.